RubySteps/21-day-challenge/2_adventures/003/wavrin/15/README.md

-Today I though a lot of ruby version management.
-I switched to a new laptop over the last few weeks and decided to do things a little different.
+Today I thought a lot about managing ruby versions.
+I'd recently upgraded computers and wanted to change how I managed ruby versions.

-On previous computer, I used rvm and gemsets to manager different apps.
-It ended up getting a bit hairy.
+On previous computer I used rvm + gemsets.
+But that seemed to get a bit hairy.

-I decided to take this opportunity to update the ruby version of alls I've been working on.
-And then use bundler to manage all the gem versions.
+On new computer, I'm using just new version of ruby and letting Bundler handle gem versions.

 So far, so good.
+It was not as hard as I thought updating apps to new version of Ruby.

+And not having to use gemsets hace been nice. :)